4idoneus/4idoneus/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m working on self-projects that help me grow my knowledge.
-- 🌱 I’m currently learning Unity(C#),Python,and Project Managment.
+- 🌱 I’m currently learning Unity(C#), Python,and Full Stack Web Development.
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with everything if I'm being honest here.
+- 🤔 I’m looking for help with everything if I'm honest.
 - 💬 Ask me about anything.
 - 📫 How to reach me: the.lethe_ on Instagram or aidoneus.lethe@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm a huge book/game person
+- ⚡ Fun fact: I'm a huge book/game person.